adamsilver/fdpb/01-Register.md

 # A Registration Form

-We'll begin our adventure into form design with a humble registration form.
-We'll use this seemingly simple form, to well, form the foundation on which to solve more complex forms later.
+Our forms adventure begins with a humble registration form.
+This seemingly simple form, will well, form the foundations on which to solve more complex forms later.
 Choosing such a simple form to start with makes it easier to tease out some of the most important qualities found in well-designed forms.

-## How it might look
+Here it is:

 ![Registration Form](./images/.png)

-HTML:

 ```html
 <form>